Château Guiraud Sauternes 2022 - 1er Cru Classé BIO

 Wine rated (2025 guide) 96/100

-It exudes real fruity purity and great concentration, with flavors of dried pineapple, peach, and apricot.
-Very impressive and straightforward, it has medium sweetness and a slight spicy note on the finish.
-Notes of licorice and pie crust add to this wonderful fruit.
-This wine is ready to drink now, but will be even better in 5 or 6 years.
+It exhibits a genuine fruity purity and great concentration, with flavors of dried pineapple, peach, and apricot.
+Very impressive and straightforward, it has moderate sweetness and a slight spicy note on the finish.
+Hints of licorice and pie crust complement this wonderful fruit.
+This wine is ready to drink now, but it will be even better in 5 or 6 years.

 Jeb Dunnuck